BELOW(30)(30)(30)(30)(30)30)(30)(30)(30)(30)(30)30)(30)(30)(30)(30)(30)30)(30)(30)(30)(30)(30)(30)(30)(30)30)(30)(30)(30)(30)

 Election could 'tear Afghanistan apart'

-Obama, Petraeus, McCain Agree: Taliban Talks OK
+Obama, Petraeus, McCain Agree: Taliban Talks OKU.S.
+Strikes Strain Pakistan

 Pentagon chief: Afghan war strategy lacking